oren/oren.github.io/articles/good-strategy/README.md

 ## What is a good strategy?
 Two aspects of a good strategy:
-1. A good strategy creates strength coordinates policy and actions.
+1. A good strategy creates strength and coordinates policy and actions.
 2. The creation of new strength through subtle shifts in viewpoints.

 Advantages such as being a first mover, scale, scope, network effects, reputation, patents, brands, and many others are useful but they doesn't make a strategy good.